 Thanks to Jeff and Mary for the thorough article review.

-The practices below are from the CMMI model that refer to the analysis of peer review and verification data.
+The practices below are from the CMMI model that refer to the analysis of peer review and test data.
 They are the most miserably performed practices on earth (:<).

 The intent is to use peer review and test data to provide an ongoing quality view into a project.
 Analysis means to derive some conclusions about the data, or as the Merriam-Webster dictionary says, “A detailed examination of anything complex in order to understand its nature or to determine its essential features: a thorough study.”